Chris Russell for U.S. Senate

 I have been fighting for a seat at the table for people in my small community for years and I want to take that fight to Washington D.C., where no one is listening to the people.

 As your representative in the United States Senate, I will be able to put my knowledge of and experience with the law to work for you the way I’ve used my expertise to get justice for my clients, both military and civilian.
-I will be your seat at the table.
+I will be your seat at the table and I will fight for the People of Arizona and the rest of the country on national issues.

 As a rural Arizonan, I understand the diverse character of our lands beyond Maricopa County.